Seneca-ICTOER/OPS705/docs/Labs/lab4.md

 1. In a browser on your **local computer**, copy and paste the address for your Linux VM.
 It doesn't load, does it?
 We're not done.
 Move to **Part 2** to deal with the firewall.

 ### Part 2: Allowing Web Traffic
-(Image:Ops705_lab4_httpd_rules.png - Figure 2: New HTTP rule added to our firewall.)

 In this section, you will follow security best practices to allow web server traffic into your VM.
 We'll open a firewall exception to allow requests to our web server through, so we can access our new web server from the Internet.